BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 Ember also bets pretty heavily on the future version of JavaScript.
 It is sometimes referred to as ES6 or ES2015.

-In fact, Ember CLI apps has been using ES6 modules syntax since day one:
+In fact, Ember CLI apps have been using ES6 modules syntax since day one:

 {% highlight javascript %}
 // app/models/post.js